Supreme Court of New Zealand: Leave

 Unlike final appellate courts in some other countries, there is no automatic right of appeal to the Supreme Court of New Zealand.
 All appeals are by leave granted by the Supreme Court.
 No lower courts may grant leave to appeal.
 Leave is granted or declined based on a number of factors listed in section 74 of the Senior Courts Act, with the overarching principle being that it must be necessary in the interests of justice for the court to hear the appeal.
-Leave applications may be determined by any two permanent judges of the court based on the written submission of the parties without an oral hearing; however, they are normally determined by a panel of three.
+Leave applications may be determined by any two permanent judges of the court based on the written submissions of the parties without an oral hearing; however, they are normally determined by a panel of three.
 The judges determining the application can decide to hold an oral hearing if they wish.

 This system is also in place in the United Kingdom where the Supreme Court of the United Kingdom, the highest court of appeal in the United Kingdom, also must grant leave for appeal for cases to be heard before it.
 The same is true for appeals to the Court of Final Appeal of Hong Kong.
 Similarly, most litigants seeking to appeal to the Constitutional Court of South Africa, Supreme Court of the United States, Supreme Court of Canada or High Court of Australia require leave before their case can be heard – although there are some exceptions to this in the latter three courts.

 Comparison to the Privy Council and criticism

 Since its foundation, the Supreme Court has been subject to "unprecedented public criticism".
 The quality of several Supreme Court judgments have been criticised in New Zealand and overseas, and concerns expressed about the impact on the country's case law and international reputation.
 The major criticisms are the Supreme Court's lack of experience and its membership being drawn initially from the Court of Appeal.
 Defenders of the court argue that it has provided easier access to the courts.
 They also note that the argument that the court would not be independent has been disproved by the Supreme Court's willingness to overrule decisions of the Court of Appeal.

-Prior to discontinuation the Privy Council heard up to 12 cases from New Zealand a year.
+Prior to discontinuation, the Privy Council heard up to 12 cases from New Zealand a year.
 From its creation through May 2012, the Supreme Court heard an average of 29 substantive appeals annually.